chiudaniels/Final-poroject-plague/README.md

 5-26 Brian: Finished basic grow method, might expand with more possibilities based on how the game plays.

 5-27 Brian: Started implementing neighbors function in Country class.
+Started making probability of spreading higher/game balancing.